 The Jet Boots did not appear in the final version.
 The description in items.dll states that the Jet Boots give the player 60 seconds of flying time, but it is impossible to pick this item up.
 It appears in E1M3.

-The pre-alpha Kelvar Armor is the exact same as the final Kevlar; it gives the player 100 armor points and absorbs 40% of each attack.
+The prototype Kelvar Armor is the exact same as the final Kevlar; it gives the player 100 armor points and absorbs 40% of each attack.

 The Megashield is much different in the prototype; instead of giving the player 400 armor points, the Megashield makes the player completely invulnerable for 30 seconds.
-Right before the Megashield runs out, the message “Green Elf needs food badly.” appears in the console; an unexpected reference to Gauntlet.
+Right before the Megashield runs out, the message "Green Elf needs food badly." appears in the console; a reference to Gauntlet.

 The Megashield uses significantly different sounds when compared to the final's, but some of the old Megashield sounds were reused for the Save Gem.